Vincent Ball

 Vincent Martin Ball, (born 4 December 1923) is an Australian retired actor of film, theatre and radio active in the industry for nearly 55 years (with a brief return) firstly in Britain starting in the late 1940s and then his native Australia.
 Ball, a Royal Air Force military veteran, has also authored a number of books.

 Ball is best known for film roles in British and Australian films and television films, including A Town Like Alice, Breaker Morant, Phar Lap, Muriel's Wedding and The Man Who Sued God.

+In the mid-1950s Ball hosted Associated TeleVision (ATV)'s Sunday afternoon Children's Television, introducing such childhood favourites as The Roy Rogers Show, The Adventures of Noddy and The Adventures of Robin Hood (TV series).
+He became "the hero of thousands of children" and received enormous amounts of fan mail every week.

 Ball appeared in numerous television roles, primarily in cameo guest roles, but had recurring roles in serials including the British serial Crossroads, Rush, The Young Doctors, A Country Practice and Home and Away.

 Ball cited film stars Virginia McKenna and Chips Rafferty and Australian actor Ray Meagher as among his co-stars and friends in the entertainment industry.

 Ball also worked variously in theatre, including Shakespeare, with productions of Henry IV, Part 1 and Romeo and Juliet and a musical based on Charles Dickens famous novel Great Expectations.

 In 2003, Ball retired, but briefly returned to television in 2014.
 He turned 100 in December 2023.

 Early life and marriage

 Vincent Martin Ball was born in the town of Wee Waa, New South Wales, on 4 December 1923, one of eight children to a father who worked as a linesman on the New South Wales Government Railways.
 Ball said he wanted to be an actor from an early age, particularly a "cowboy in the movies", as he loved going to the movies as a youngster and seeing Western stars like Tom Mix.

-Ball married Sydney actress Doreen Harrop in 1949, she was also his elocution teacher and taught speech therapies.
+Ball married Sydney actress Doreen Harrop in 1949; she was also his elocution teacher and taught speech therapies.
 They had three children and reside at Chittaway Point, a suburb on the Central Coast of New South Wales.